Here are a few questions we've heard along with some answers...

 What's a Jazz Vespers?

 Vespers is just another word for a religious service in the afternoon or evening.
 And Jazz means that there will be Jazz music.
 And, really, more music than anything else.
 We've had wonderful guitar players, trumpeters, and saxophonists and their bands.
 The community is invited to this free concert where they may hear a prayer too.
-It's free.
+It's free but a free will donation is always appreciated.
 There are refreshments afterward and a chance to meet and mingle with the musicians and other attendees.
 Stop in and enjoy!

 Will I be welcomed?